Flow-Based Model

 • is a latent variable sampled from a simple distribution

-You can't just have z - z
+You can't just have z

-• In training, data flows from , use data , and apply the inverse flow: .
-We minimize the loss over .
-Compute the log-likelihood using the change-of-variable formula:
+• In training, data flows : apply the inverse flow and minimize the loss over .
+Compute the Log Likelihood using the change-of-variable formula: .
+Notice the magic, because below, we can then use , all thanks to the fact that is invertible

 Difference with VAE?

-• In flows, the Gaussian is transformed through exact, invertible functions to match the data.
+• In flows, the Gaussian is transformed through exact, invertible functions to match the data

 Sampling: